Puerto Varas The Lakes District, Chile Travel Guide

 A fine location to find fresh produce, local cheeses, jams, and sometimes small food vendors selling prepared snacks.
 It has an authentic local experience.

-While mainly for crafts, this artisan fair sometimes features small stalls selling snacks or traditional foods, a taste of local treats while you shop.
+While mainly for crafts, this artisan fair sometimes features small stalls selling light bites or traditional foods, a taste of local treats while you shop.

-Due to its popularity, Puerto Varas has Italian cuisine, including pizza and pasta, to satisfy diverse palates.
+Because of its popularity, Puerto Varas city has Italian cuisine, including pizza and pasta, to satisfy diverse palates.

 General European cuisine also available, expanding dining variety for visitors.